 Stewart's Crossing: Named for two brothers from Virginia who ferried pioneers across the Youghiogheny, it was the homestead of Colonel William Crawford, close friend of George Washington.
 General Braddock crossed here in 1755 on his ill-fated march to Fort Duquesne.
 There is an annual reenactment of Braddock's historic crossing every June.
 Photograph by Dexston Reed.

 Location.
 40° 1.328′ N, 79° 36.204′ W. Marker is in Connellsville, Pennsylvania, in Fayette County.
 Marker can be reached from Great Allegheny Passage (North).
-Touch for map.
 Marker is on the Great Allegheny Passage (North) Trail, Youghiogheny River Trail (YRT) section, at the Connelsville Trailhead area, behind the Martin's grocery store and plaza, off Route US 119; address 800 Vanderbilt Rd.
 (PA Route 201), Connelsville, PA.
+Touch for map.
 Marker is in this post office area: Connellsville PA 15425, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Connellsville (here, next to this marker); Chestnut Ridge (a few steps from this marker); Braddock's Twelfth Camp (approx. 0.2 miles away); Home of Colonel William Crawford Colonel William Crawford (approx. 0.3 miles away); Benjamin Wells (approx. 0.3 miles away); Connellsville Memorial Bridge (approx. 0.4 miles away); World War II Connellsville Canteen (approx. 0.6 miles away).
+At least 8 other markers are within walking Connellsville (here, next to this marker); Chestnut Ridge (a few steps from this marker); Braddock's Twelfth Camp (approx. 0.2 miles away); Home of Colonel William Crawford (approx. 0.2 miles away); Col. William Crawford (approx. 0.3 miles away); Benjamin Wells (approx. 0.3 miles away); Connellsville Memorial Bridge (approx. 0.4 miles away); World War II Connellsville Canteen (approx. 0.6 miles away).
 Touch for a list and map of all markers in Connellsville.

 Also see . . .